 After a diagnosis, several things may happen.
 You may have a CT scan or MRI to assess whether the cancer has spread elsewhere.
 Your Gleason score will also be calculated, which is a measurement of how aggressive your cancer is.
 Based on these results, as well as your family history and PSA value, your doctor will discuss with you some medical treatment options.
 Among these are surgery, chemotherapy, radiation, brachytherapy, androgen deprivation therapy, and active surveillance.
 A further explanation is below:

-- Brachytherapy – brachytherapy on its own is used for early, stage localized prostate cancer.
+- Brachytherapy – brachytherapy on its own is used for early-stage localized prostate cancer.
 It involves small radioactive “seeds” implanted into the prostate, where the cancer cells receive radiation from within.
-It is also used with external radiation therapy.
+It is also used with external beam radiation therapy.

-- Active surveillance – one study suggested that men refrain from treating their prostate cancer if they are early-stage (T1-T2), over age 70, have a Gleason score of less than 6, and a PSA less than 10 ng/ml.
+- Active surveillance – this may be suggested to you if you have early-stage disease (T1-T2), are over age 70, have a Gleason score of less than 6, and a PSA less than 10 ng/ml.

-Due to the side effects of surgery and radiation, it is extremely important to support the body with optimal nutrition and supplements that decrease the side effects of these conventional therapies for prostate cancer.
-The overall goals of a holistic, natural treatment for clients with prostate cancer are to maintain a healthy body weight, reduce inflammation, reduce PSA, reduce PSA doubling time, and attain optimal nutrition.
-Here are a few examples:
+Due to the side effects of surgery and radiation, it is extremely important to support the body with integrative treatments that decrease the side effects of these conventional therapies for prostate cancer.
+The overall goals of a holistic, integrative treatment plan for prostate cancer include:

-This is by no means a complete list of holistic, natural treatments for prostate cancer.
 When you become a patient at the clinic, you receive a full personalized treatment plan.
-Call the clinic today at 403-984-3538 to get started.
+Call the clinic today at 403-202-7272 to get started.